 One day her life is turned upside down when she finds out that the father she never knew died and that he was quite rich.
 He knew about her though and he left her something in his will and gave her a large extended family as a bonus.
 Nina isn’t really looking for either and likes her life as it is but it’ll soon turn out that she won’t have a real choice in the matter… some of them look her up and it turns out they do have some things in common.
 At the same time the boy from a rival trivia team catches her eye and it seems that he might have noticed her too.
 Can she juggle all of that and let her quiet life become so much more chaotic?

 I really enjoyed reading about the new family members and I thought she had much more in common with each of them than with her love interest, who was a lovely boy with lots of patience, but I didn’t really feel the chemistry, especially when she doesn’t find ‘time’ in her schedule to meet him and is still convinced that her future lover needs to read books to be a match.
 She knows so much and yet she knows nothing at all.
 Half of us would be single if that were true, right?
 The love angle was more of a sideplot for me and the focus of the novel was mostly on the new family and the intruiging will, with little sideplots involving the bookshop she worked at and the boy who knows more about sports than her.

 The Bookish Life of Nina Hill is a charming book, easy to read and light-hearted.
 I enjoyed seeing Nina getting her head out of the books and adapting to the new situations.
 A great holiday novel if you’re still looking for one!

-I received a free proof copy of this novel from the publisher and BATC.
-This is still my honest opinion.
+I bought a copy of this novel at my local bookstore.
+This is my honest opinion.